Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 * The struct in `library/psa_crypto.c` is protected by `mbedtls_threading_psa_globaldata_mutex`.
 The RNG fields within this struct are not protected by this mutex, and are not always thread-safe (see [Random number generators](#random-number-generators)).
 * The struct in `library/psa_crypto_slot_management.c` has two fields: `key_slots` is protected as described in [Key slots](#key-slots), `key_slots_initialized` is protected by the global data mutex.

+#### Mutex usage

+A deadlock would occur if a thread attempts to lock a mutex while already holding it.
+Functions which need to be called while holding the global mutex have documentation to say this.

 #### Key slots

 Keys are stored internally in a global array of key slots known as the "key store", defined in `library/psa_slot_management.c`.